Data and Statistics

 UN Secretary-General António Guterres, The Hague, December 2017

 It will not be possible to deliver accelerated action to meet the Sustainable Development Goals (SDGs) without the availability of high-quality, timely, disaggregated and open data and statistics.
-Today, new technology, paired with existing data sources and methods, gives the world an unprecedented opportunity to address the increased demand for data to monitor the SDGs and strengthen evidence-based policy and decision-making.
-The Chief Executives Board (CEB) for Coordination and its two high-level committees, the High-level Committee on Management (HLCM) and the High-level Committee on Programmes (HLCP), have been contributing to strengthen, advance and innovate the UN system’s joint efforts to collect, produce, provide and use data and statistics.
+Today, new technologies such as AI and new sources of data, paired with existing data sources and methods, gives the world an unprecedented opportunity to address the increased demand for data to achieve the SDGs and strengthen evidence-based policy and decision-making.
+The Chief Executives Board (CEB) for Coordination and its two high-level committees, the High-level Committee on Management (HLCM) and the High-level Committee on Programmes (HLCP), have been contributing to strengthen and innovate the UN system’s joint efforts to collect, produce, provide and use data and statistics as well as to advance responsible governance of data.

 System-wide Road Map for Innovating UN Data and Statistics